lazzurs/phonetrack-android/README.md

 What's different from other logging apps ?

-PhoneTrack Android app can manage multiple configurations (called log jobs) and log locations at different frequencies to different destinations at the same time.
+PhoneTrack Android app can manage multiple configurations (called log jobs) and log locations at different frequencies to different destinations in parallel.
 This means you can simultaneously have :

 * a low frequency log job which logs one point per hour (for example) to keep track of where you go